A tour through our rich heritage

 Paid off the land purchased for the W.W.
 Cotton Weaver Training Center.

-Became an ESD department and moved full-time firefighters to TCDRS retirement program.
+Became an ESD department and moved full-time personnel to TCDRS retirement program.

 Began design work on a new Heavy Rescue vehicle.